 PasswordPolicySetting Specify default policies to be followed when a user in any organization enters an incorrect password.
-Organization administrators can override this default for their organizations.
+Organization administrators can override this defeath for the language to the condefault for their organizations.

 LookupServiceSettings Specify the vSphere Lookup Service URL.
 Certain vCloud Director services need this URL to authenticate with vSphere.